Solvated electron: Reactivity

 The solvated electron reacts with oxygen to form a superoxide radical (O2.−).
-With nitrous oxide, solvated electrons react to form hydroxyl radicals (HO.).
+With nitrous oxide, solvated electrons react to form nitroxyl radicals (NO.).

-Applications
+Uses

 Solvated electrons are involved in electrode processes, a broad area with many technical applications (electrosynthesis, electroplating, electrowinning).

 A specialized use of sodium-ammonia solutions is the Birch reduction.
 Other reactions where sodium is used as a reducing agent also are assumed to involve solvated electrons, e.g. the use of sodium in ethanol as in the Bouveault–Blanc reduction.

 Work by Cullen et al. showed that metal-ammonia solutions can be used to intercalate a range of layered materials, which can then be exfoliated in polar, aprotic solvents, to produce ionic solutions of two-dimensional materials.
 An example of this is the intercalation of graphite with potassium and ammonia, which is then exfoliated by spontaneous dissolution in THF to produce a graphenide solution.